 New people will always be more interesting to me than new places.
 And sometimes new people aren’t very welcoming, especially when they know I will be gone in three months.

 I’ve done a lot of crocheting.
 So, that’s something.
 It’s a social crutch, I’ll admit it.
 Sometimes people ask me what I’m making, and it’s a good conversation starter.
 But sometimes no one asks me what I’m making, and in my mind I tell them I’m making myself seem purposeful so that it won’t sting when they look through me, past me, or turn their head after I smile at them.

 The kids have had a lot of experiences; some great and some less great, but all good learning experiences.
 Sometimes the sting of social rejection reminds us to not bring our weird drawings of obscure cartoon characters and thrust them into a new person’s face as soon as we meet them.

-And sometimes we have to learn that snap judgments create unnecessary roadblocks to friendships that have limited time to develop (especially we waste time being judgmental).
+And sometimes we have to learn that snap judgments create unnecessary roadblocks to friendships that have limited time to develop (especially when we waste time being judgmental).

 Sometimes we learn that being too open or failing to establish boundaries can result in an unfortunate friendship (remember Randy the Racist?)
 I wouldn’t change these experiences for anything, even amid all the hard things.

 I feel for the hubs.
 He’s still so excited to be out on the road.
 But I’m tired.
 And the kids are tired.